-Antibody responses to hepatitis B vaccine in HIV-exposed, uninfected infants were heterogeneous, with higher proportions of both non-responders and very good responders at 7 months, compared to HIV-unexposed infants in Brazil (39).
+Antibody responses to hepatitis B vaccine in HIV-exposed, uninfected infants were heterogeneous, with higher proportions of both non-responders (6.7% vs 3.6%, 2 10.93, df=1) and very good responders (64.4% vs 38.4%, non-significant) at 7 months, compared to HIV-unexposed infants in Brazil (39).
 At time-points between 3 and 24 months, no significant differences were found in the overall proportion of infants with protective antibody levels in HIV-exposed, uninfected and unexposed groups in Brazil and South Africa (9,29,37,39).
-Before vaccination the proportion of infants with protective antibody levels was higher in HIV-exposed than unexposed infants in two studies from South Africa and lower in one study in the same country (9,29,37).
+Before vaccination, the proportion of infants with protective antibody levels was higher in HIV-exposed than unexposed infants in two studies from South Africa and lower in one study in the same country (9,29,37).

 In two studies of responses to diphtheria vaccine, antibody responses in HIV-exposed, uninfected and HIV-unexposed infants did not differ, with more than 98% protected following the primary course (9,39).
-Pre-vaccination antibody levels were significantly higher in HIV-exposed, uninfected infants (9).
+Pre-vaccination anti-diphtheria toxin antibody levels were significantly higher in HIV-exposed, uninfected infants (GMC 0.136 vs 0.078, p<0.001) (9).
 There were no differences found in IgG concentrations against OPV at 10 weeks (13).
-The response to OPV at 18 months was lower in HIV-exposed uninfected infants than unexposed infants, but this was no longer significant after adjusting for breastfeeding duration (25).
+The response to OPV at 18 months was lower in HIV-exposed uninfected infants than unexposed infants, but this was no longer significant after adjusting for breastfeeding duration (26).

 In summary, typically vaccines for which the antibody concentration is lower before vaccination, result in higher concentrations after vaccination.
 This is true for only the first 1-2 doses of Hib and tetanus vaccines, but persists to the end of the course of PCV and pertussis.
 For all four vaccines there is reduced maternal trans-placental transfer of antibody (29).
 There are less clear trends for measles and hepatitis B vaccines, which may be more dependent on population transmission and prevalence.
-HIV exposure did not appear to have any effect on antibody responses to diphtheria, BCG or OPV.
+HIV exposure did not appear to have any effect on antibody responses to diphtheria or OPV.
 Overall, HIV-exposed, uninfected infants respond at least as well to vaccines as their unexposed peers.

 Cellular responses

 HIV-exposed, uninfected infants produce strong T-cell responses to BCG vaccine.
 In South Africa, BCG-specific CD4 and CD8 T-cell proliferation increased significantly after vaccination in HIV-exposed, uninfected and unexposed infants at 14 weeks (40).
 In another study, all 94 HIV-exposed, uninfected infants formed a scar (41).
-T-cell proliferation was not affected by maternal HIV infection or Mycobacterium tuberculosis (M.tb) sensitization at time-points between 6 weeks and 12 months (13,27,40,42,43).
+T-cell proliferation and cytokine secretion were not affected by maternal HIV infection or Mycobacterium tuberculosis (M.tb) sensitization at time-points between 6 weeks and 12 months (13,27,40,42,43).

 Differences in the frequencies of specific T-cell subpopulations have been found between HIV-exposed, uninfected and unexposed infants before and after BCG vaccination (40,42).
 In HIV-exposed, uninfected infants the CD4 and CD8 T-cell response at 14 weeks was less polyfunctional, indicating a less effective response (42).
 However this may simply reflect immaturity, as infants were vaccinated within 3 days after birth, and another study in which the infants were vaccinated at six weeks found very little difference in T-cell subpopulations at 16 weeks, compared to HIV-unexposed infants (40).